randomtruffles/Dominion_League/_posts/2021-12-03-season-49-feedback-report.md

 Among suggestions from both the general feedback section of the form and the town hall suggestions, there were two themes: kingdom selection and use of timers.
 We do not feel that we are able to make any changes regarding the latter of these.

-As such, the season 49 townhall will focus on the topic of kingdom selection, including how much is allowed to be pre-specified, and how much defaults can be strayed from.
+As such, the season 49 townhall will focus on the topic of kingdom selection, including how much is allowed to be pre-specified and how much defaults can be strayed from.